Biden called again to mourn with a city stricken by grief | WTOP News

 In the White House, Biden has tried to chip away at gun violence through executive orders.
 He faces few new options now, but executive action might be the best the president can do, given Washington’s sharp divisions on gun control legislation.
 Lawmakers restarted long-stalled negotiations on expanding background check requirements and encouraging “red flag” laws meant to keep guns out of the hands of those with mental health issues, but the talks face an uphill battle on Capitol Hill.

-Miller reported from Wilmington, Del.
-AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report.
+Miller reported from Wilmington, Delaware.
+AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report..

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.